Leisure

 Environmentally the ARDEX TPO waterproofing membrane has some definite advantages – its chlorine-free, non-halogenated and plasticizer-free formulation, in combination with the hotair welded seaming method, produce no emissions harmful to the environment.
 The membrane can also be easily recycled and has a lower manufacturing footprint than comparable systems.

-More projects in QLD
+More projects in Waterproofing

 -